Intermunicipal Development Plans

 An Intermunicipal Development Plan (IDP) is a provincially required agreement created between municipalities that share a common border.
 Parkland County develops IDPs with many neighbouring municipalities to plan responsibly and coordinate development in areas near shared boundaries.
 An IDP helps municipalities work together proactively, reducing the possibility of future land use conflicts and supporting the region overall.

-View IDPs that Parkland County has prepared in partnership with the following municipalities:
+Currently, Parkland County has prepared IDPs in partnership with the following municipalities:

 An IDP ensures coordinated, long-term growth along a shared municipal boundary while providing assurance of future development goals to residents who live within the plan area.
 IDPs help communities grow together through: